Anikin1610/Simple-UART-Module/README.md

   UART is a serial communication system which doesn't require a clock to synchronize between the transmitter and reciever.
 It sends data 1 bit at a time from the LSB to MSB and is framed by a start bit (generally logic '0') and a stop bit (generally logic '1').

 ## Implementation
-  The actual HDL files are present in srcs directory and is divided into 4 files
+  The actual HDL files are present in srcs directory and are divided into 4 files

   #### Baud pulse generator :
       The baud pulse generator has two functions - if the auto baud rate detection is enabled then it determines the baud rate and then it generates a clock pulse with a frequency 16 times the baud rate.